 Why Are My Dragon Tree Leaves Going Yellow/Brown/Curling?

-- Yellow Leaves: Yellowing leaves can result from overwatering, poor drainage, or too much direct sunlight.
-Adjust your watering and lighting conditions accordingly.
-If the leaves are wilting and yellowing it is most likely to be due to overwatering, check the roots for rot and re-pot if necessary.
+Yellow Leaves: Yellowing can result from overwatering, poor drainage, or too much direct sunlight.
+Adjust watering and light exposure accordingly.
+If yellowing occurs alongside wilting, it is often a sign of overwatering—check for root rot and repot if necessary.

-- Curling Leaves: Curling leaves can be a sign of underwatering, over-fertilization, or low humidity.
-Ensure proper watering and humidity levels.
+Curling Leaves: Curling can be caused by underwatering, over-fertilization, or low humidity.
+Review your watering schedule, check fertilization levels, and maintain adequate humidity to help the leaves recover.

 Are Dragon Trees Poisonous to Cats and Dogs?